Dechtman Wealth Management | June 1, 2020

 The key to financially preparing for a recession is to find places where your spending was rampant and modify your long-term behavior.

 A 401k is not the only place you can save.
 There are many investment opportunities and some that are easily set up.
-If you have found savings in your post-COVID-19 behavior, use those savings to create a personal investment fund.
+If you have found savings in your post-COVID-19 behavior, consider using those savings to create a personal investment fund.

 For example, if you are saving $500 a month in food and entertainment, consider funneling that money into a brokerage account.
 You’ll be surprised how fast regular deposits into an online brokerage account can add up.
 Not only will you have the option to purchase stocks or other investments, but those funds will be more accessible than the savings in your 401k, so a sale and withdrawal can be easily done in an emergency.